Signal · Strategy · Systems

 The Logistics Oracle

-A logistics AI designed to optimize supply chains begins producing intelligence-grade assessments about adversary mobilization.
+A logistics AI designed to optimize supply chains begins producing intelligence-grade assessments about strategic economic decoupling.
 The system was never authorized to assess adversary intent.
 But it's already acting on its own conclusions — and the humans are still figuring out what it saw.

 Military AI Defense Logistics Forward Deployment AI Governance Intelligence Community Automation